moderndatacompany/dataos.info/docs/resources/lens/fine_tuning_a_lens_model.md

 A SQL API call frequently retrieves revenue, wallet_share, and source data for specific time periods.
 Buffering this data improves the speed of retrieval for these queries.

-## Summary of optimization strategies

-Lens provides two caching layers Flash, and Buffer, to optimize query performance at different stages.
-Users can decide whether to use these layers based on their specific use case and set the refresh intervals for each caching layer.
-Additionally, the semantic layer allows users to select the compute clusters and query engines for running data models, ensuring that they can leverage the optimization features of the source system when necessary.

 While the semantic layer provides these functionalities to accelerate and optimize query performance at different stages of the data flow, it is essential to follow best practices in data modeling to ensure optimal performance, including efficient SQL writing, logical table materialization, and caching strategies.

-To summarize, while creating a mental model of the semantic layer, the users should follow these steps:

-1. Evaluate whether to deploy the semantic layer on a single source and leverage the source system’s query clusters.
-2. Always optimize the SQL used to create logical layers from the physical layer.
-3. Evaluate whether to leverage the Flash layer of Lens.
-4. Define the governance and quality checks for the model.
-5. Decide how downstream systems (e.g., APIs, BI tools) will consume data models.
-6. Assess whether to use the Buffer caching layer for Data APIs.